Silencer (firearms): Wipes and packing material

 Wipes are inner dividers intended to touch the bullet as it passes through the silencer, and are typically made of rubber, plastic, or foam.
-Each wipe may either have a hole drilled in it before use, a pattern stamped into its surface at the point where the bullet will strike it, or it may simply be punched through by the bullet.
-Wipes typically last for a small number of firings (perhaps no more than five) before their performance is significantly degraded.
-While many suppressors used wipes in the Vietnam War era, most modern suppressors do not use them as anything that touches the projectile has significant accuracy implications.
+Each wipe may have either a hole drilled in it before use or a pattern stamped into its surface at the point where the bullet will strike it, or it may simply be punched through by the bullet.
+Wipes typically last for a small number of firings (perhaps no more than five) before their performance is greatly degraded.
+While many suppressors used wipes in the Vietnam War era, most modern suppressors do not use them as anything that touches the projectile degrades accuracy.
 All wipes deteriorate quickly and require disassembly and spare parts replacement.

-Wet silencers or wet cans use a small quantity of water, oil, grease, or gel in the expansion chambers to cool the propellant gases and reduce their volume (see Ideal gas law).
+Wet silencers or wet cans use a small quantity of water, oil, grease, or gel in the expansion chambers to cool the propellant gases and reduce their volume (see ideal gas law).
 The coolant lasts only a few shots before it must be replenished, but can greatly increase the effectiveness of the suppressor.
 Water is most effective, because of its high heat of vaporization, but it can run or evaporate out of the silencer.
 Grease, while messier and less effective than water, can be left in the suppressor indefinitely without losing effectiveness.
 Oil is the least effective and least preferable, as it runs while being as messy as grease, and leaves behind a fine mist of aerosolized oil after each shot.
 Water-based gels, such as wire-pulling lubricant gel, are a good compromise; they offer the efficacy of water with less mess, as they do not run or drip.
 However, they take longer to apply, as they must be cleared from the bore of the suppressor to ensure a clear path for the bullet (grease requires this step as well).
 Generally, only pistol silencers are shot wet, as rifle silencers handle such high pressure and heat that the liquid is gone within 1–3 shots.
 Many manufacturers will not warranty their rifle suppressors for wet fire, as some feel this may even result in a dangerous over-pressurization of the silencer.